kdsuneraavinash/ballerina-shell/README.md

 ## Known Issues

 - **Imports must be done with a prefix** - All the imports must be done by explicitly stating the prefix.
 The following syntax must be used to declare an import.
-Also, the import library should also be in the class-path.
-Imports are lazy.
-Which means imports are actually used only when you try to use them.

   ```
     import [org-name /] module-name [version sem-ver] as import-prefix;
   ```

 - **The parser is imperfect** - Current parser is imperfect and is sometimes unable to detect the type of statement.
 Please file an issue if you come across any wrong categorization of a snippet.
 The parser is also relatively slow compared to the compilation phase, acting as a bottle-neck.
+So a timeout is employed to stop invalid statement parsing from taking too much time.
+However, this might cause issues in some old hardware where the execution might be slower than expected (where even valid executions might exceed the timeout).

 - **Assignments to global variables in closures or class methods will not work** - Assignments done to global variables in closures will not be reflected after the execution.
 The changes will be visible only for the scope belonging to the snippet where the closure was defined.
 However the value of the global variables inside a closure will reflect the current real value of the said variable.